vszakats/hb/README.md

    - `HB_BUILD_CONTRIBS=no [<l>]`

      Do not build any, or space separated `<l>` list of, contrib packages.
-     Please note it will not prevent building packages which are dependencies of other &ndash; enabled &ndash; packages.
+     Please note that packages which are dependencies of other &ndash;
+     enabled &ndash; packages will still be built, unless their dependents are disabled as well.

    - `HB_BUILD_CONTRIBS=[<l>]`